Hit Me Hard and Soft: United States

-Hit Me Hard and Soft debuted at number two on the Billboard 200 with 339,000 album-equivalent units moved in its opening week, including 193.93 million on-demand streams and 191,000 album sales in its first week.
+Hit Me Hard and Soft debuted at number two on the Billboard 200 with 339,000 album-equivalent units in its opening week, including 193.93 million on-demand streams and 191,000 album sales in its first week.
 Although it is her first studio album to not debut at number one, it marked Eilish's largest first-week units in the US, as well as highest pure sales.
-Notably, 90,000 units of the first-week sum for Hit Me Hard and Soft were in vinyl sales, as it debuted atop the Billboard Vinyl Albums chart.
-Eilish earned her fifth total and consecutive No. 1 on the list, following Happier Than Ever (2021), Live at Third Man Records (2020), When We All Fall Asleep, Where Do We Go? and Don't Smile at Me (both 2019).
-She passed Lana Del Rey for the second-most No. 1s among solo women, after Taylor Swift, who leads all acts with 13, dating to the list's launch in 2011.
-Eilish has now spent 27 total weeks at No. 1 on Billboard Vinyl Albums chart, second only to Swift's 52.
-Aside of that, all ten of its songs debuted in the top 40 of the Billboard Hot 100.
-On March 14, 2025, Hit Me Hard and Soft was certified double Platinum by the RIAA, for moving two million album-equivalent units in the US.
-It finished as the fifth best-selling album of 2024 in the US with 2,259,000 equivalent album units, of which 570,000 are pure sales and also the second biggest selling vinyl album of the year with 340,000 copies.
-On top of that, Billie Eilish was the second-biggest selling act on vinyl in 2024, with 520,000 sold.
+Hit Me Hard and Soft also debuted atop the Billboard Vinyl Albums chart, earning 90,000 units in its first week.
+It was Eilish's fifth consecutive number one, following Happier Than Ever (2021), Live at Third Man Records (2020), When We All Fall Asleep, Where Do We Go?, and Don't Smile at Me (both 2019).
+She became the solo woman with the second-most number ones, surpassing Lana Del Rey.
+With this, Eilish has also spent 27 weeks atop the chart, the second-most overall behind Taylor Swift (52 weeks).
+All ten tracks debuted in the top 40 of the Billboard Hot 100.
+On March 14, 2025, Hit Me Hard and Soft was certified double Platinum by the Recording Industry Association of America (RIAA) for moving two million album-equivalent units in the US.

+Hit Me Hard and Soft finished as the fifth best-selling album of 2024 in the US with 2,259,000 equivalent album units—of which 570,000 were pure sales—and also the second biggest-selling vinyl album of the year with 340,000 copies.
+Eilish was the year's second biggest-selling vinyl act, selling 520,000 copies.
+In 2025, it was the fifth biggest-selling vinyl of the year, with 192,000 copies.
+According to Hits, it has moved over 4.2 million in activity since its release.